sunnypilot/sunnypilot/README.md

 ---

 ### Comma URL (Comma 3 only quick setup)
-* Test-C3 is more stable than 8.14
+* 8.14 was last updated in July 2022, many changes have been made since then so test-c3 is recommended
 * Factory reset/uninstall previous software if you already installed a branch
 * Select Custom Software
 * Input the following URL: ```installer.comma.ai/sunnyhaibin/test-c3```